puffyCid/artemis-scripts/README.md

 The online documentation at [TODO]() provides in depth information on how to create and execute scripts.

+## Questions or Issues

+Feel free to open an issue!

+## Contributing or ideas

+Pull requests or issues are encouraged!

 ## Quick Guide

 In order to execute scripts you must bundle and compile your TypeScript code